 Here’s what I know

 My first 4 years of practice were in a rural town of about 1,500 people.
 We were the only clinic in 25 miles (the entire county, actually).
-Most of my patients were either underinsured, uninsured or on Medicaid or Medicare.
-A1c’s of over 15% were common.
+Most of my patients were either underinsured, uninsured, or on Medicaid or Medicare.
+A1cs of over 15% were common.
 As were severe mental health problems.
 A third of my patients only spoke Spanish.
-I had to grow up real fast.
+I had to grow up really fast.

 Why is the time I spent in one of the most challenging practice environments not counted toward what makes a PA?
-If student A starts med school at the same time student B started PA school, by the time student A completes 4 years of schooling and 3 years of residency, student B has had 2-3 years of schooling and 4-5 years of real-world experience.
+If student A starts med school at the same time student B starts PA school, by the time student A completes 4 years of schooling and 3 years of residency, student B has had 2-3 years of schooling and 4-5 years of real-world experience.
 Both clinicians come out with 7 years under their belts.
 To maintain their national certification, PAs would have to complete over 200 hours of Continuing Medical Education during this time as well.

 I feel like at this point, I need to point out once again that the purpose of this exercise is not to diminish physician training–not in the slightest.
 Nor is the purpose to elevate PAs beyond reason.
 I’m making no claims regarding superiority–physician training is indeed more robust.
 My purpose is to illustrate how some well-intentioned individuals may suggest a seemingly impassable gap between physician vs physician assistant training that isn’t as wide as they’d have you believe.